lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

     gates as u64.private
 ```

-the `owner` refers to aleo address that owns the record and `gates` is the amount of credits that the record has to spend.
+the `owner` refers to the Aleo address that owns the record and `gates` is the amount of credits that the record has to spend.

-Records are importantant because they represent the basic aleo structure to handle state in your aplications.
+Records are important because they represent the basic Aleo structure to handle state in your application.

-When running and Aleo function, only registers that belongs to the application address can be pass as input registers, otherwise, a error would be raise and the application will not run.
+When running an Aleo function, only registers that belong to the application address can be passed as input registers.
+Otherwise, an error would be raised and the application wouldn't run.

-You can find your develoment application address inside the *program.json* file
+You can find your development application address inside the *program.json* file:

 ```
 {